k4black/iHSE_web/README.md

 100% stable branch.
 Every commit will be _**automatically deployed**_ to the server.
 Each release should be taken (fork) from master branch and after hotfixes (if it necessary) commit marked with a version tag.

-So, develop line looks like:
+So, develop flow looks like:
 1. Developing in `develop` branch
 2. Merge to `master` and do style and tests corrections. start again or